-The Mental Health Foundation Scotland is today, (6th February) shining a spotlight on its mentoring scheme which pairs Scotland’s refugee and asylum seeking community with employers, equipping them with the life skills, confidence and opportunity to make a full contribution to their new home – as well as fostering social connections and boosting their mental health.
+The Mental Health Foundation Scotland is today (6 February) shining a spotlight on its mentoring scheme, which pairs Scotland’s refugee and asylum-seeking communities with employers, equipping them with the life skills, confidence and opportunity to make a full contribution to their new home – as well as fostering social connections and boosting their mental health.

 The mentoring scheme, which was recently launched, is part of a wider programme of work that supports the mental health of refugees and asylum seekers.
-Other projects include community conversations which raise awareness of mental wellbeing through the arts and community empowerment initiatives that help refugees navigate life in their new home.
+Other projects include community conversations which raise awareness of mental well-being through the arts and community empowerment initiatives that help refugees navigate life in their new homes.

 “Scotland’s New Scots Strategy is clear that the integration of refugees and asylum seekers should start from day one of arrival in Scotland.
-To fully achieve this, people must be supported to be self-sufficient and employment is a key part in achieving that.
+To fully achieve this, people must be supported to be self-sufficient, and employment is a key part of achieving that.
 Asylum seekers legally can’t work, and many refugees struggle with language and cultural barriers that prevent them from finding suitable employment.
-Our mentoring scheme responds to this reality by giving people life-skills, knowledge and confidence while boosting their self-esteem and wellbeing.
+Our mentoring scheme responds to this reality by giving people life skills, knowledge and confidence while boosting their self-esteem and well-being.

-“Although asylum seekers can’t legally work, we must recognise that they can still make a contribution to society through volunteering.
-That’s why we’re calling on employers to come forward and offer mentoring opportunities that will equip them with the life-skills they need to live full and fulfilling lives.”
+“Although asylum seekers can’t legally work, we must recognise that they can still contribute to society through volunteering.
+That’s why we’re calling on employers to come forward and offer mentoring opportunities that will equip them with the life skills they need to live full and fulfilling lives.”

 For out of hours urgent press enquiries, please call 07511 076 870.